automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Euskelosaurus.md

 # Euskelosaurus
-## Description: The first dinosaur ever to be discovered in Africa.
+## The first dinosaur ever to be discovered in Africa.